Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/7th-level/mirage-arcane-2024.md

 comp:
   - V
   - S
-duration: "10 Days
+duration: "10 Days"
-cast_time: "10 Minutes
+cast_time: "10 Minutes"
 description: |
   You make terrain in an area up to 1 mile square look, sound, smell, and even feel like some other sort of terrain.
 Open fields or a road could be made to resemble a swamp, hill, crevasse, or some other rough or impassable terrain.
 A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-strewn gully like a wide and smooth road.